pwright/skupper-example-message-broker/README.md

 It contains three services:

 * A message broker running in a private data center.
-The broker has a queue named "jobs" and a topic named "notifications".
+The broker has a queue named "jobs" and a queue named "results".

 * A job requestor running in the private data center.
-It serves a REST API for submitting jobs to the job queue and getting results from the notifications topic.
+It serves a REST API for submitting jobs and getting the results.

 * A job processor running in the public cloud.
-It consumes from the job queue, does some work, and publishes the result to the notifications topic.
+It receives from the job queue, does some work, and sends the result to the result queue.

 ## Prerequisites